facebook/zstd/lib/README.md

 Other optional functionalities provided are :

-- `dictBuilder/`  : this directory contains source files required to create dictionaries.
+- `dictBuilder/`  : source files to create dictionaries.
                     The API can be consulted in `dictBuilder/zdict.h`.
-                    It also depends on `common/` and `compress/` .
+                    This module also depends on `common/` and `compress/` .

-- `legacy/` : this directory contains source code to decompress previous versions of Zstd, starting from `v0.1`.
+- `legacy/` : source code to decompress previous versions of zstd, starting from `v0.1`.
+              This module also depends on `common/` and `decompress/` .
+              Note that it's required to compile the library with `ZSTD_LEGACY_SUPPORT = 1` .
               The main API can be consulted in `legacy/zstd_legacy.h`.
-              Note that it's required to compile the library with `ZSTD_LEGACY_SUPPORT = 1` .
               Advanced API from each version can be found in its relevant header file.
               For example, advanced API for version `v0.4` is in `zstd_v04.h` .
-              It also depends on `common/` and `decompress/` .

 #### Streaming API